Defending champion Miki Sudo wins women's division of Nathan's annual hot dog eating contest | TSN

 Bertoletti eats 58 hot dogs to claim Mustard Belt, Sato claims 10th women's title

+“With Joey not here, I knew I had a shot,” he said.
+“I was able to unlock something that I don’t know where it came from.
+But I’m not complaining."

-Earlier, Dental hygiene student Miki Sudo of Florida won her 10th women’s title at the annual Nathan’s Famous Fourth of July Hot Dog Eating Contest.
+Earlier Thursday, defending champion Miki Sudo of Florida won her 10th title in the women’s division.

-On Thursday, Sudo consumed 51 hot dogs in 10 minutes and set a new world record for women.
+Sudo consumed 51 hot dogs in 10 minutes — and set a new world record for women.

+“I’m just happy to call this mine for another year," Sudo said after winning her 10th pink belt.

-The 38-year-old defending champion last year won after eating 39 1/2 hot dogs, while her personal best is 48 1/2, the women’s world record.
+The 38-year-old dental hygiene student won last year after forcing down 39 1/2 hot dogs.

-She defeated 14 competitors from around the world, including 28-year-old rival rival Mayoi Ebihara of Japan.
+Sudo also defeated 13 competitors, including 28-year-old rival Mayoi Ebihara of Japan.
 Ebihara came in second after eating 37 hot dogs in 10 minutes.
 She was also the runner-up in 2023.

-Competitors have come from over a dozen states and five continents, with prospects from Brazil, Japan, the United Kingdom, South Korea, Australia and the Czech Republic vying for the coveted title in men's and women's divisions and $10,000 prize money.
+Bertoletti's victory marks the first time the famed mustard belt has gone to someone besides Chestnut since 2015.

-Competitors are coming from over a dozen states and five continents, with prospects from Brazil, Japan, the United Kingdom, South Korea, Australia and the Czech Republic vying for the coveted title and $10,000 prize money.
+Competitors came from over a dozen states and five continents, with prospects from Brazil, Japan, the United Kingdom, South Korea, Australia and the Czech Republic vying for the coveted title and $10,000 prize money.

-“There's going to be a new champion,” Australian James Webb, who holds a world record for eating 70 doughnuts in eight minutes, said at a preview event in New York on Wednesday.

 Last year Chestnut, of Indiana, chewed his way to the title by downing 62 dogs and buns in 10 minutes.
 The record, which he set in 2021, is 76.